planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

-Google Earth’s rendering of GeoServer features can take one of two forms: raster or vector output.
+Google Earth's rendering of GeoServer features can take one of two forms: raster or vector output.

 Raster output is like a WMS response wrapped over top of the globe.
 It requires much less throughput to generate the display, but provide much less interactivity.
 On the other hand, vector output is like a WFS response rendered over the globe.
-You get the entire feature’s geometry, which requires much more bandwidth, but allows for more interactivity.
+You get the entire feature's geometry, which requires much more bandwidth, but allows for more interactivity.

 The determination to display raster or vector data is made by Google Earth depending on the number of features displayed on screen at any given time.
 You can see this by zooming out very far, waiting a few seconds for the display to update, and then zooming in very close.
 You will notice subtle differences in the way that the features are rendered.